|Divorce and Committed Relationship Break-ups||

 We all are never going to be the perfect partner in a relationship.
 No one is without exception.

-A Magic Wand or a Prayer is not going to fix it
+A Magic Wand or a Prayer is not going to fix your relationship

-The first thing to realize that even if you believe that God does not want divorce, that doesn't mean God is going to intervene against another person's sovereign will in their life.
+The first thing to realize that even if you believe that God does not want the break-up, that doesn't mean God is going to intervene against another person's sovereign will in their life.
 In other words, God gave us free will to choose Him and God does not change anyone's mind based on another's desires/wants.
-We do know that God allows delusion and hardening of the heart as consequences to rejecting His ways, following Satanic influences or simply sinning because of our sinful nature.
+We do know that God allows delusion and hardening of the heart as consequences to (1) rejecting His ways, (2) following Satanic influences, or (3) simply sinning because of our sinful nature.
 There are many examples in the scriptures such as Pharaoh's heart being harden during the liberation of Israel in Egypt by Moses.
 Some other scriptural references:

 |2 Thessalonians 2:11||"For this reason God sends them a powerful delusion so that they will believe the lie"|